Arthur Palliser: Early life and career

-During 1934–35, he attended the Royal Naval War College at Greenwich, followed by an appointment as chief of staff to the Commander-in-Chief, China (1936–38).
-Palliser returned to the gunnery school at Excellent, as commander, in 1938–40.
+During 1934–1935, he attended the Royal Naval War College at Greenwich, followed by an appointment as chief of staff to the Commander-in-Chief, China (1936–1938).
+Palliser returned to the gunnery school at Excellent, as commander, in 1938–1940.

 Second World War

-Palliser commanded the battleship in 1940–41 and was an Aide de Camp to King George VI during the same period.
+Palliser commanded the battleship in 1940–1941 and was an Aide de Camp to King George VI during the same period.
 In 1941, he was appointed Chief of Staff to the Commander-in-Chief of the British Eastern Fleet, Admiral Sir Thomas Phillips.
 During early 1942, as a rear admiral, Palliser became deputy commander of Naval Forces, in the American-British-Dutch-Australian Command (ABDACOM) – a short-lived joint command for Allied forces in South East Asia and the South West Pacific – under the US Admiral Thomas C. Hart and the Dutch admiral Conrad Helfrich.
-Later that year, he was appointed Flag Officer and Fortress Commander at Trincomalee and also served in a staff position with the Royal Indian Navy at New Delhi.
+Later that year, he was appointed Flag Officer and Fortress Commander at Trincomalee Garrison and also served in a staff position with the Royal Indian Navy at New Delhi.
 On 2 February 1943 he was Mentioned in Despatches for "good services in the South West Pacific" (a term used in British circles for ABDACOM).

 During 1943, he returned to the UK to command the 1st Cruiser Squadron.
 In 1944, Palliser was made Fourth Sea Lord and Chief of Supplies and Transport, a position he held until 1946.
 From 1946 he held the position of Commander-in-Chief, East Indies Station.
-Palliser was made Knight Commander of the Bath in 1945, and was made a full admiral in 1947.
+Palliser was made Knight Commander of the Bath in 1945, and was made an admiral in 1947.
 Palliser retired in 1948 and died on 22 February 1956 in Kensington, London.